rubensworks/jbr.js/packages/experiment-solidbench/README.md

 * `queryRunnerUpQuery`: Query that is sent to the SPARQL endpoint to check if it is up.
 * `queryRunnerUrlParamsInit`: A JSON record of string mappings containing URL parameters that will be passed to the SPARQL endpoint during initialization to check if the endpoint is up.
 * `queryRunnerUrlParamsRun`: A JSON record of string mappings containing URL parameters that will be passed to the SPARQL endpoint during query executions.
+* `queryTimeoutFallback`: An optional timeout value for a single query in milliseconds, to be used as fallback in case the SPARQL endpoint hook's timeout fails.
+This should always be higher than the timeout value configured in the SPARQL endpoint hook.

 ## License